qyalexwen/GettingAndClearningData/codebook.md

 5. Column 576 to 581 are triaxial acceleration from the accelerometer (total acceleration).
 Mean and standard deviation of x,y,z samples.

+## Process
+The original data from the [UCI web site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) has been processed in the following manner:

+1. The training set(7352 rows) and the test set(2947 rows) are merged.
+That makes up to 10299 rows.

+2. The triaxis measurements (body acceleration, total acceleration, and gyroscope) are __only__ extracted by mean and standard deviation.
+The 128 samples are discarded.

+3. Use descriptive activity names instead of the integer identifier.
+However the mapping from the identifier to the names are reserved in activity_labels.txt .

+4. The 561 measurements are named with descriptive variable names.
+The names are also in features.txt, and features_info.txt.

+5. All the data processed are merged into a big data matrix.